-Use sidewalk chalk to write out large numerals, then give your child a paintbrush and a pot of water and have them paint over the numerals with water to erase them.
+Use sidewalk chalk to write out large numerals, then give kids a paintbrush and a pot of water and have them paint over the numerals with water to erase them.

-Not only does this help your child to recognise numerals but also helps with the beginnings of formation.
+Not only does this help them to recognise numerals but also helps with the beginnings of formation.

 5. Beads onto Pipe Cleaners

-This activity gives your child the opportunity to practice numeral recognition, counting, and assigning the correct value to each numeral.
-It’s also brilliant for their fine motor skills!
+This activity gives them the opportunity to practise numeral recognition, counting and assigning the correct value to each numeral.
+It’s also brilliant for their fine motor skills.

 6. Bean Bag Toss

-Label some buckets or baskets with numbers and provide your child with beanbags.
-Have your child step back from the buckets and take aim and throw the bean bags in.
+Label some buckets or baskets with numbers and provide your children with beanbags.
+Have them step back from the buckets and take aim and throw the bean bags in.

-You can do quite a lot with this activity depending on your child’s age, stage and needs, but on the most basic level, it encourages number recognition along with introducing the concept of more and less.
+You can do quite a lot with this activity depending on your children’s age and ability, but on the most basic level, it encourages number recognition along with introducing the concept of more and less.

-If your child is ready then you can model addition and play to win.
+If your children are ready then you can model addition and play to win.

 7. Putting Counters in Pots

-Label pots with numerals and provide counters, craft beads, pom poms or really whatever you have at hand and encourage your child to fill each pot with the correct number of items.
+Label pots with numerals and provide counters, craft beads, pom poms or really whatever you have at hand and encourage children to fill each pot with the correct number of items.

 Again, this activity targets a variety of different skills as children recognise numerals, apply their understanding of value, and count out the correct number of items.
-Another good one for fine motor skills!
+This is another good one for fine motor skills.